tekknolagi/tekknolagi.github.com/_posts/2024-07-01-scrapscript-tricks.md

 | #add [left, right] -> left + right
 ```

-Until today, variants were all heap-allocated pairs of tag and value.
+Until this past weekend, variants were all heap-allocated pairs of tag and
+value.

 ```c
 struct variant {